You’ve quit your boring day job.

 First, give yourself some grace.
 Because you can be a magnificent writer and still have “meh” copy.

 You read that right.
 And it’s not your fault, either.

 In school, you learned a lot of bad writing habits.
 You were penalized for using contractions or not using big, fancy words.

 All of that is bad for the freelance business.
 Unless you’re an academic.

-The good news is there’s lots of ways to hone your skills without dropping $1,000 on hefty reasources (whew!).
+The good news is there’s lots of ways to hone your skills (like I hone my skills) without dropping $1,000 on hefty reasources (whew!).
 And they’re all quick and easy steps you can start taking today.

 First I’ll mention the seven ways to help you see which ones you need to focus on.
 Then I’ll dive deeper into each topic so that you can adopt them easily and quickly.